Onyx-Protocol/Onyx/docs/1.1/protocol/specifications/validation.md

 **Algorithm:**

-1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return the input blockchain state unchanged.
+1. [Validate transaction header](entries.md#txheader-validation) with the timestamp and block version of the input block header; if it is not valid, halt and return the input blockchain state unchanged.
-1. Let `S` be the input blockchain state.
+2. Let `S` be the input blockchain state.
-2. For all [nonce entries](entries.md#nonce) in the transaction:
+3. For each visited [nonce entry](entries.md#nonce) in the transaction:
     1. If [nonce ID](entries.md#entry-id) is already stored in the nonce set of the blockchain state, halt and return the input blockchain state unchanged.
     2. Add ([nonce ID](entries.md#entry-id), transaction maxtime) to the nonce set in `S`, yielding a new state `S′`.
     3. Replace `S` with `S′`.
-3. For each [spend version 1](entries.md#spend-1) in the transaction:
+4. For each visited [spend version 1](entries.md#spend-1) in the transaction:
     1. Delete the spent output ID from `S`, yielding a new state `S′`.
     2. Replace `S` with `S′`.
-4. For each [output version 1](entries.md#output-1) in the transaction:
+5. For each visited [output version 1](entries.md#output-1) in the transaction:
     1. Add that output’s [ID](entries.md#entry-id) to `S`, yielding a new state `S′`.
     2. Replace `S` with `S′`.
-5. Return `S`.
+6. Return `S`.

-### Validate transaction

-**Inputs:**

-1. transaction,
-2. timestamp,
-3. block version.

-**Output:** true or false.

-**Algorithm:**

-1. Test that the transaction has exactly one [TxHeader](entries.md#txheader) entry; if not, halt and return false.
-2. If the block version is 1, test that [TxHeader](entries.md#txheader) version equals 1; if not, halt and return false.
-3. If the transaction maxtime is greater than zero test that it is greater than or equal to the mintime; if not, halt and return false.
-TODO: move this line to entries.md.
-4. If the transaction mintime is greater than zero:
-    1. Test that the input timestamp is greater than or equal to the transaction mintime; if not, halt and return false.
-5. If the transaction maxtime is greater than zero:
-    1. Test that the input timestamp is less than or equal to the transaction maxtime; if not, halt and return false.
-6. [Validate TxHeader](entries.md#txheader-validation); if not valid, halt and return false.
-7. Return true.

 ### Old Rules (check new rules against these)